Henry Fillmore: Music

 Fillmore wrote over 250 pieces and arranged orchestrations for hundreds more.
 He published under a variety of pseudonyms, including Gus Beans, Harold Bennett, Ray Hall, Harry Hartley, Al Hayes, and Henrietta Moore.
 Only the name Will Huff caused any issues, as another Will Huff composed marches and resided in Fillmore's state.
 Fillmore used many pseudonyms throughout his career and was worried that flooding the market with music published under "Henry Fillmore" would dissuade others from purchasing his music.
 His pseudonyms are associate with grade, or difficulty level, or genre.
 In a 1953 interview with Jack H. Mahan, Fillmore explained his pseudonym uses: "Harold Bennett" was easy and non-progressive, if you can play one, you can play them all.
 "Al Hayes" was a little more difficult.
 "Will Huff" was a duplicate composer (Fillmore's "Will Huff" was usually easy grade).
 "Henry Fillmore" could be the easiest marches or the most difficult.
 "Harry Hartley" are all solos; cornet, trombone, and baritone that are easy grade with no triple-tonguing or cadenzas.
 Solos under other names are just incidental.
 "Henrietta Moore" is all twilight songs.

+A musical trade journal explained matters similarly in 1928: “The Harold Bennett Group includes selections for various instruments covering a specific range and not too difficult.
+The Al Hayes group is written for the same instruments, but with a more difficult arrangement; the Harry Hartley group is mostly teachers’ solos; and the Ray Hall group interesting miscellaneous compositions.
+Under his own name Mr. Fillmore has written many trombone solos and marches.”

 While best known for march music and screamers, he also wrote waltzes, foxtrots, hymns, novelty numbers, and overtures.
 Fillmore's best-known compositions include: